MosesSupposes/Purescript-By-Example/text/chapter10.md

 This chapter will introduce PureScript's _foreign function interface_ (or _FFI_), which enables communication from PureScript code to JavaScript code, and vice versa.
 We will cover the following:

 - How to call pure JavaScript functions from PureScript,
-- How to create new effect types and actions for use with the `Eff` monad, based on existing JavaScript code,
+- How to create new effect types and actions for use with the `Effect` monad, based on existing JavaScript code,
 - How to call PureScript code from JavaScript,
 - How to understand the representation of PureScript values at runtime,
 - How to work with untyped data using the `purescript-foreign` package.